 - The number of pages viewed

 This is anonymous statistical data and no attempt will be made to identify users or their browsing activities.
 We use this data to evaluate our website performance and to improve the content we display to you.

 We will not use your personal information for any purpose which is not related to the services we provide to you, or for any purpose for which you would not reasonably expect us to use the information.
-Your information may be used within the Bannister Law to enable us to make offers of suitable employment where appropriate and to offer you other services which may enhance our relationship with you.
+We may you use your personal information to market other legal services or class actions which may enhance our relationship with you.
 It is your decision whether you wish us to provide this service to you.
 We may release information about you where there is a duty to the public to disclose that information, where we are required by law or where the interests of Bannister Law require disclosure.

 Bannister Law will take all reasonable steps to protect the personal information it holds from misuse and loss, and from unauthorised access, modification or disclosure.
 These include:

 - Physical security – by adopting measures to prevent unauthorised access to our premises, by providing secure containers for storing paper-based personal information.

 - Computer and network security – by adopting measures to protect computer systems and networks for storing, processing and transmitting personal information relating to customers and or employees from unauthorised access, modification and disclosure by means of secure passwords, user logins or other security procedures.

 - Communications security – by protecting email and other means of communication from unauthorised intrusion.

 - Personnel security – by adopting procedural and personnel measures for limiting access to personal information by authorised staff for approved purposes and controls to minimise security risks to our IT systems.

 Level 1, 107 Pitt Street